Article Contents:

 Check that the extreme points are symmetrical relative to the first and last step.
 Uneven spacing at the beginning and end of the flight is an error that is immediately noticeable.

 Mark the installation points for the posts: at the beginning of the flight (bottom post), at the end (top post), on the landing (corner post if there is a turn).
-Posts must be strictly vertical — check with a laser level in two perpendicular planes.
+The posts must stand strictly vertical — check with a laser level in two perpendicular planes.

 Stage three: installation of support posts